 - Magazine sales and subscriptions

-- Music, movie, software downloads or uploads (ie. copywrited music, movies or software (i.e. Microsoft office))
+- Music, movie, or software downloads or uploads (i.e., copyrighted digital products)

 - Pawn shops

 - Prepaid calling cards